rosskaplan/GitHook/README.md

 ## Setup

-1. Download the zip folder of this github.
+1. Download the zip folder of this github into the repository you want this plugin to work within
-2. Place the zip folder in the .git folder of your local repository
+2. Place the zip in the .git folder of your local repository
 3. Change directory with `cd ./.git`
 4. Unzip the zip file with `unzip GitHook-master.zip`
-5. Change directory with `cd ./GitHook-master` and run installation script `bash install/install.sh`
+5. Change directory with `cd ./GitHook-master` and delete .gitsubmodules and wiki/ with `rm .gitsubmodules` and `rm -r wiki/`
+6. Run installation script `bash install/install.sh`
+7. Go to the github webclient and go to the wiki tab.
+If it does not appear, go to settings and enable it.
+Once in the wiki tab, click save wiki on the default first wiki.

+You should now be all setup!
+All commits should come from your normal directory (the one with the .git in it!)

 ## Ideas for functionality